lefebvreb/wasmadeus/README.md

 An experimental frontend web framework in pure rust.

-Wasmadeus is focused on ease of use and robustness.
+Wasmadeus is focused on simplicity and robustness.

 ```rust
 // TODO: cool counter example